Reducing resistance to bacteria in healthcare

 Anywhere that prepares and serves food.
 Restaurants – big or small, coffee houses, hotels, food factories – really all types of businesses in the food industry.

-As well as providing inspections and microbial tests, I also have lectures that teach employees about food hygiene, I guide businesses through the process of getting their food safety certification, and have recently opened a class teaching how to become a sanitation trustee – a job which every food business needs.
+As well as providing inspections and microbial tests, I also have lectures that teach employees about food hygiene, I guide businesses through the process of getting their food safety certification, and have recently opened a class teaching how to become a sanitation trustee – a job that every food business needs.
 My course is approved by the Israeli health ministry, and I am just about to open my fourth cycle.

 What is the biggest problem you see when helping businesses out there?

 I think it all comes down to a lack of knowledge.
 A lot of the time, the business owners themselves don’t follow the required hygienic standard.
-Often business owners in the food industry lack the professional tools needed to create a hygienic work environment – so of course their employees won’t be hygienic either.
+Often business owners in the food industry lack the professional tools needed to create a hygienic work environment – so of course, their employees won’t be hygienic either.

 I think that the certifications needed don’t encompass enough information right from the get-go.
 I think every starting business needs a sanitation trustee.
 The class is 25 hours and it’s just the basics of food sanitation, and it is so vital for businesses, especially when starting out.
 When you start out you have no professional knowledge, but you still create habits that you follow throughout your entire career.
 More can be done to ensure that good habits are instilled earlier on.